ucb-ee290c/fa18-modem/README.md

 - CFAR power-based detection
 - Correlation-based threshold and synchronization

+### Cyclic Prefix
+The cyclic prefix block can add or remove a cyclic prefix from symbols in a packet.
+The length of the previx and size of an OFDM symbol are parameterized in the generator, and addition/removal is controlled with a bool input.

 ### FFT
 - Fixed 2^n FFT
 - ?
 Fixed 2^n IFFT